lambdaBoost/Multiplexed-IN-14-Nixie-Clock/README.md

 * Solder the components to the PCB.
 Be careful with the nixie tubes - let them cool down between soldering each pin.
 * Upload either the software_rtc.ino' script to your Arduino Uno if you don't have an rtc module installed.
 If you did but an rtc module, upload the 'hardware_rtc.ino' script.
 * Remove the chip from the Arduino and insert into the socket on the pcb.
 * Plug in a microUSB and set the time using the buttons.
+Push both to reset the seconds, and hold both to adjust the brightness.

 ## PCB design